kwhitley/itty-router/README.md

 It's an itty bitty router.
 Like... super tiny, with zero dependencies.
 For reals.

-Did we mention it supports route/query params like in Express.js?
+Did we mention it supports route/query params like in Express.js and was built specifically for use in Workers (e.g. [Cloudflare Workers](https://developers.cloudflare.com/workers/))?

 ## Installation